sidneylafont/Blur/README.md

 A python script that blurs images using a gaussian blur

-to encode a message using terminal:
+to blur an image using terminal:

         $ cd Blur
         $ python blur.py path-to-image

-This will add the image blurred.png, which contains the message to the images folder
+This will add the blurred image, originalimagenameblurred.png, to the image folder

 # Example

-For example to hide the message "Steganography is cool" in pre1.jpg:
+For example to blur pre1.jpg:

         $ cd Blur
         $ python blur.py images/pre1.jpg

-Here are a series of images that have been blurred:
+Here are a series of images that have been blurred using the blur.py script:

 ![pre1.jpg](/images/pre1.jpg)
 ![pre1.jpg](/images/pre1blurred.jpg)